The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 Rheumatic fever is a rare condition that causes widespread inflammation (swelling) throughout the body.

-Lemierre’s syndrome is a rare condition in which bacteria spread from the throat to the main veins in the patient’s neck.
-Small “clumps” of bacteria then travel through the bloodstream to the lungs, joints, and bones.
+Lemierre’s syndrome is rare in spreading bacteria from the throat to the central veins in the patient’s neck.
+Small “clumps” of bacteria travel through the bloodstream to the lungs, joints, and bones.

 Lemierre’s syndrome can be easily treated with antibiotics, but it can be fatal if not diagnosed quickly.